-Construction accountants and financial advisors report that preventive maintenance schedules, when adhered to, are a best practice for maintaining the value of equipment and cutting down on repair costs.
+Construction accountants and financial advisors report that planned maintenance schedules, when adhered to, are a best practice for maintaining the value of equipment and cutting down on repair costs.

 2. Consider outsourcing as an efficiency booster.

 Evaluate the maintenance and repair work your team is doing—what’s being done, the hours it takes and the cost of downtime.
 Also look at the time involved to schedule and manage product inventory.
 It’s possible you could save money and gain convenience by outsourcing certain maintenance tasks to a more efficient third party.
 If your shop is handling maintenance for equipment and vehicles, you may want to consider outsourcing one fleet.

 3. Use technology to make maintenance as efficient as possible.

 The machine hour meter records the number of hours the machine is “on,” but it doesn’t differentiate between “on time,” “working time,” and “idle time.”
 Various monitoring systems do make that distinction, and this technology is integrated into many newer machines.
 When you can look at the data and see which hours are actually working hours, you can schedule maintenance using actual time worked.
 That means you can reduce the number of PMs needed annually.

 Learn More about a Confidence CVA